Uterine Fibroid Embolization (UFE)

 Uterine Fibroid Embolization (UFE) is a minimally invasive procedure to treat fibroids—the most common noncancerous uterine tumors.
 While fibroids do not always cause symptoms, their size and location can lead to pelvic pain and heavy bleeding.
 Until recently, hysterectomy (removal of the uterus) was the only treatment for fibroids.
 Today UFE is largely successful in shrinking fibroids and, thus, treating fibroid pain.

 Minimally invasive.
 Minimal recovery.

 Between 25% and 40% of women age 35 and older have uterine fibroids of significant size.
 African-American women are at higher risk for fibroids, with as many as 50% reporting fibroids of significant size.
 Fortunately, our team of fellowship-trained vascular and interventional radiologists have extensive experience in the evaluation and treatment of uterine fibroids.
 We’ve helped hundreds of women with this proven, minimally invasive therapy.
 If you suffer from uterine fibroids, we urge you to consider UFE before scheduling a hysterectomy.
 After all, hysterectomy is major abdominal surgery with a weeks-long recovery.
-Schedule a consultation with Eastern Radiologists Vascular and Interventional Radiology to find out if you’re a candidate for UFE.
+Schedule a consultation with Eastern Radiologists Interventional Radiology to find out if you’re a candidate for UFE.